travigd/documentation/http-api/3.0.1/optional-http-headers.md

 The Event Store supports the use of a few custom HTTP headers for requests.

-Note that the headers have previously been in the form "X-ES-ExpectedVersion" but have been changed to ES-ExpectedVersion in compliance with [RFC-6648](http://tools.ietf.org/html/rfc6648).
+Note that the headers have previously been in the form `X-ES-ExpectedVersion` but have been changed to `ES-ExpectedVersion` in compliance with [RFC-6648](http://tools.ietf.org/html/rfc6648).

 The headers that are currently supported are: